lehenbauer/rpi_ws281x/README.md

     core_freq_min=500
 ```

-SPI requires you to be in the `gpio` group if you wish to control your LEDs
+SPI requires you to be in the `gpio` group and is a great choice
-without root.
+if you wish to control your LEDs without being root.

 ### Comparison PWM/PCM/SPI